Skip to Main Content

 Eight-Liner Machines in Texas

-The use of eight-liner machines in Texas has been a common source of controversy over the last several years.
-Texas law forbids gambling devices, such as eight-liners, from awarding cash prizes.
-However, there is a part of the law — commonly referred to as the "fuzzy animal" exception —that allows operators to award non-cash prizes that are worth less than $5
+Texas law forbids gambling devices from awarding cash prizes.
+However, there is a part of the law — commonly referred to as the "fuzzy animal" exception — that allows operators to award non-cash prizes that are worth less than $5.

 Texas Law

-Since gaming rooms can also be regulated at the local level by Texas counties, be sure to also check your county ordinances for additional laws related to this topic.
-Some larger Texas counties post their local ordinances online, while others will only have theirs available in print.
+Since gaming rooms can also be regulated at the local level by Texas counties, be sure to check your county ordinances for laws related to this topic.
+Some Texas counties post their local ordinances online.
+Others will only have their ordinances available in print.
 Contact your local county officials for more information.

 Understanding the Law